Fewer Americans applied for jobless benefits last week - The Boston Globe

 Earlier this month, the Labor Department reported that employers added 372,000 jobs in June, a surprisingly robust gain and similar to the pace of the previous two months.
 Economists had expected job growth to slow sharply last month given the broader signs of economic weakness.

-The unemployment rate remained 3.6% for a fourth straight month, matching a near-50-year low that was reached before the pandemic struck in early 2020.
+The unemployment rate remained 3.6 percent for a fourth straight month, matching a near-50-year low that was reached before the pandemic struck in early 2020.

-Though the labor market is still considered strong, other indicators are pointing to some weakness in the U.S. economy.
-The government said Thursday that the U.S. economy shrank 0.9% in the second quarter, the second straight quarterly contraction.
+Though the labor market is still considered strong, other indicators are pointing to some weakness in the US economy.
+The government said Thursday that the US economy shrank 0.9 percent in the second quarter, the second straight quarterly contraction.

 Advertisement